MicrosoftDocs/learn/learn-pr/language/csharp-if-elseif-else/includes/3-exercise-elseif-else.md

 Here, if `total >= 15` is false, then the following code block the `else` keyword will execute.
 Because these two options are related opposites, this is a perfect scenario for the `else` keyword.

-### Step 2 - Modify the code to remove the stacking bonus for doubles and triples using nesting.
+### Step 2 - Modify the code to remove the stacking bonus for doubles and triples using nesting

 In the previous unit, we saw how we introduced a subtle logic bug into our application.
 Let's fix that using nesting.

 Nesting allows us to place code blocks inside of code blocks.
-In this case, we'll nest if and else statements (the check for triples) inside of another if statement (the check for doubles) to prevent them both from happening.
+In this case, we'll nest if and else statements (the check for triples) inside of another `if` statement (the check for doubles) to prevent them both from happening.

 We'll nest the check for triples inside of the check for doubles.
 Modify the code to match the following code listing: